matteocrippa/awesome-swift/README.md

 * [SwiftyOAuth](https://github.com/delba/SwiftyOAuth) - A small OAuth library with a built-in set of providers.
 * [Transporter](https://github.com/nghialv/Transporter) - A tiny library makes uploading and downloading easier.
 * [TRON](https://github.com/MLSDev/TRON) - Lightweight network abstraction layer, written on top of Alamofire.
+* [Gem](https://github.com/Albinzr/Gem) - An extreme light weight system with high performance for managing all http request with automated parser with modal.

 #### HTML
 *Need to manipulate contents from html easily?* [back to top](#readme)